alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 12. List arguments

 When you pass a list to a function, the function gets a reference to the list.
 If the function modifies a list parameter, the caller sees the change.
 It is important to distinguish between operations that modify lists and operations that create new lists.

+### :bookmark_tabs: Dictionaries :bookmark_tabs:

+#### 1. Dictionary as a set of counters

+A **dictionary** is a more general list, where the elements aren't accessible through their indices: they can be accessed through anything at all!
+A dictionary is a mapping between a set of keys and a set of values.
+Each **key** maps to a **value**.
+The association of a key and a value is called a **key-value pair** or, sometimes, an **item**.

+The `len` function returns the number of key-value pairs in the dictionary, while the `in` evaluates whether something appears as a key in the dictionary.
+To see whether something appears as a value in a dictionary, one can use the `in` operator over the result of the `values` method, which returns the values of the dictionary in a list.
+The `in` operator uses an algorithm called **hashtable** to search in dictionaries.
+This is why the operator takes about the same amount of time no matter how many items there are in the dictionary.

+An **implementation** is a way of performing a computation; some implementations are better than others.
+For example, there are some advantages in using a dictionary as a set of counters - it accommodates all possible letters, but unnecessary records don't take too much space.
+This represents a **histogram**, which is a statistical term for a set of counters.